siliconflow/onediff/onediff_comfy_nodes/README.md

 [Module DeepCache SpeedUp on LoRA](workflows/lora_deepcache/README.md)

-## <div align="center">Contact</div>
+## Contact

-For OneDiff bug reports and feature requests please visit [GitHub Issues](https://github.com/siliconflow/onediff/issues), and join our [Discord](https://discord.gg/RKJTjZMcPQ) community for questions and discussions!
+For users of OneDiff Community, please visit [GitHub Issues](https://github.com/siliconflow/onediff/issues) for bug reports and feature requests.

+For users of OneDiff Enterprise, you can contact contact@siliconflow.com for commercial support.

+Feel free to join our [Discord](https://discord.gg/RKJTjZMcPQ) community for discussions and to receive the latest updates.